TheGameItself/agentic-workflow/docs/README.md

 # MCP Agentic Workflow Accelerator Documentation Vault

-This folder is now an **Obsidian-compatible documentation vault** for the MCP Agentic Workflow Accelerator project.
+This folder is an **Obsidian-compatible documentation vault** for the MCP Agentic Workflow Accelerator project.

 All project documentation—including architecture, API, user and developer guides, plugin development, research sources, and the canonical file tree—is organized here.